-- 1. If V is finite-dimensional and if we choose a basis, then such a representation is in terms of unitary matrices. - 2.
-Unitary representations are important for applications in physics, since it is in terms of them that symmetries are implemented in quantum mechanics (or quantum field theory).
+- 1. If V is finite-dimensional and if we choose an orthonormal basis, then such a representation is in terms of unitary matrices. - 2.
+Unitary representations are important for applications in physics, since it is in terms of them that symmetries are implemented in quantum mechanics (or quantum field theory). - 3.
+For finite groups every (finite dimensional) rep is equivalent to a unitary rep, see next section.